mitvis/saliency-cards/attribute_examples/README.md

 * **Input Sensitivity**: measures if a saliency method accurately reflects the model’s sensitivity to transformations in the input space

 * **Label Sensitivity**:
-measures the saliency method’s response to changes to that target label.
+measures the saliency method’s response to changes to the target label.

 * **Model Sensitivity**:
 measures if the output of a saliency method is sensitive to meaningful changes to the model parameters.